Britain’s Wild Heart Blanket Crochet Along - Crochet Pattern

 These beloved, spiky little creatures can roam over a mile a night in search of food!
 Hedgehogs are nature’s pest controllers, feasting on slugs, beetles, and other garden critters.
 Sadly, their numbers have declined in recent years, so wildlife-friendly gardens with hedgehog highways (small gaps in fences) can help them thrive.

-Part 7 - Snowdrop Motif (coming April 28th 2025)
+Part 7 - Snowdrop Motif (available now)

 Psst… this is my favourite flower!